Apply for a 2016–17 Public Policy Impact Grant

 Who can apply?

-Any state can apply, provided they have approval from their state president and board, as well as signed commitments from their incoming state board.
+Any AAUW state organization can apply, provided they have approval from their state president and board as well as signed commitments from their incoming state board.
 Anyone on the state board can complete the grant application; it is not intended solely for state public policy chairs.
-Approximately eight to 10 states will likely be selected to receive a single state 2015–16 Impact Grant.
+Approximately eight to 10 states will be selected to receive a 2016–17 AAUW Public Policy Impact Grant.

 What is the area of focus for this year’s grant program?

+This year’s grants will focus on building momentum for equal pay.
 The focus and scope of the work should include state-level activities that bolster efforts to advance federal, state, and/or local legislation and action on the campaign for equal pay.
-A main activity should center on voter education, outreach, and get-out-the-vote (GOTV) efforts.
+Additionally, grantees should show one main activity centered on voter education, outreach, and get-out-the-vote (GOTV) efforts.

-What key audiences should you try to reach?
+What key audiences should you try to reach with your grant?

-- Grasstops: High-profile business owners, local celebrities, and other community leaders who have the ability to influence elected officials on your chosen policy issues
+- Grasstops: high-profile business owners, community leaders, and local celebrities who have the ability to influence elected officials in your community

-- People in your community: Voters you are trying to educate, potential AAUW members, affected communities, etc.
+- People in your community: voters you are trying to educate, potential AAUW members, other communities affected by unequal pay

-AAUW national staff can provide resources and technical assistance for your chosen activities, including
+AAUW national staff will provide resources and technical assistance for your chosen activities, including

-- Group conference calls with other Impact Grant states, during which best practices, lessons learned, tactics, and skills will be shared.
+- Group conference calls with other impact grantee states to share best practices, lessons learned, tactics, and skills

-- Regular communication with staff to help you design strategies and implement your action plan.
+- Regular communication with AAUW staff to help you design strategies and implement your action plan

-- Programs in a Box, issue fact sheets, and how-to documents for carrying out your chosen activities and building relationships with your chosen influencers.
+- Programs in a Box, issue fact sheets, and how-to documents for carrying out your activities and building relationships with your chosen influencers

 Who should you contact with more questions?